dramforever/easyriscv/index.md

     ebreak
 ```

 Subtracting from zero is negation.
-What's negative of `0x123`?
+What's the negative of `0x123`?

 ```emulator
     li x10, 0x123